nasa/Transform-to-Open-Science/resources/year_of_open_science_cookbook/Engage_year_of_open_science.md

 **TOPS Will Provide**

 To help make this event a success, TOPS will provide organizations with the following support:
-* Resources on getting started with open science, which can be found in the open science curriculum pages at [Capacity Sharing: OpenCore](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/OpenCore).
+* Resources on getting started with open science, which can be found in the open science curriculum pages at [Capacity Sharing: OpenCore](/docs/Area2_Capacity_Sharing/OpenCore/readme.md).
 * Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name

-## Provide Feedback on the TOPS Open Science Curriculum {#provide-feedback-on-the-tops-open-science-curriculum}
+## Provide Feedback on the TOPS Open Science Curriculum

 **What is it?**

 Whether someone is looking to transition to a new way of conducting research or just getting started in their scientific career, TOPS aims to meet everyone where they are at on their open science journey.
 As such, one of TOPS' priorities is to develop and launch an open science curriculum that includes important definitions, tools, resources and best practices.
-You can learn more about the TOPS curriculum on our GitHub in [Area2_Capacity_Sharing](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing).
+You can learn more about the TOPS curriculum on our GitHub in [Area2_Capacity_Sharing](/docs/Area2_Capacity_Sharing/readme.md).

 **How do I get started?**